 - Others: Tool for reservation of public spaces, training courses about the use of the smartphone…

 In order to reach a wide range of citizens, an Instagram contest was carried out with a strong promotional campaign that produced more than 150 contributions.
 In this contest, citizens were invited to provide their point of view about the city, by uploading a picture and adding a short comment about the best places of the city or places that should be improved.

 The analysis of the contributions provided interesting results.
 The main outcomes are:

-All the contributions to this Instagram contest are available in Instagram under the hashtag #OrganiCitySantander
+All the contributions to this Instagram contest are available on Instagram under the hashtag #OrganiCitySantander

-The events reported by using this App, free accessible for Santander citizens, have also been analyzed.
-Citizens can report events by using this app installed in their smartphone.
-Events are incidences related with public services of the city that need to be solved.
+The events reported by using this App, free access for Santander citizens, have also been analysed.
+Citizens can report events by using this app installed on their smartphone.
+Events are incidences related to public services of the city that need to be solved.
 Events include pictures and text describing the detected incidence.

 More than 250 events were reported since the starting of the project (January 2015).
 The following graph shows their distribution among different themes.